chandhinisudharsan/NPS_5A/Bharat_story.md

 Rukmini Devi also loved animals very much.
 She fought for animal rights and wanted everyone to be kind to animals.
 She became a member of the Rajya Sabha (part of India's Parliament) and worked to make laws to protect animals.

 Sadly, Rukmini Devi Arundale passed away on February 24, 1986, in Chennai.
 But her Kalakshetra school is still running today!
 It is now called "Kalakshetra Foundation" and is recognized as an "Institute of National Importance" by the Indian government.
 Thousands of dancers have learned at this school and spread Bharatanatyam all over the world.
+She did not know how to say thank you to Anna Pavlova without her advice Rukmini Devi Arundale won't be famous .

 ---